-As part of the Western Energy Imbalance Market (WEIM) resource sufficiency evaluation enhancements stakeholder initiative, DMM is providing additional information and analysis about resource sufficiency evaluation performance, accuracy, and impacts in regular monthly reports.
-This report provides metrics and analysis covering October 2022 and is organized as follows:
+As part of the Western Energy Imbalance Market (WEIM) resource sufficiency evaluation enhancements stakeholder initiative, DMM is providing additional information and analysis about resource sufficiency evaluation performance, accuracy, and impacts in regular monthly reports.1 This report provides metrics and analysis covering November 2022 and is organized as follows:

-- Section 2 provides an overview of resource sufficiency evaluation performance during the September heatwave.
-This section includes new analysis on the following topics: - The impact of excluding lower priority exports from CAISO's tests. - Reliability demand response resources in the capacity test. - Variable energy resources in the capacity test. - O Demand-response-based load adjustments in the resource sufficiency evaluation. - Section 3 provides an overview of the flexible ramp sufficiency and bid-range capacity tests. - Section 4 provides an overview of the changes implemented in June as part of phase 1 of resource sufficiency evaluation enhancements. - Section 5 summarizes the frequency and size of resource sufficiency evaluation failures. - Section 6 summarizes WEIM import limits and transfers following a resource sufficiency evaluation failure. - Section 7 summarizes imbalance conformance adjustments and provides some context with how it interacts with the resource sufficiency evaluation. - Section 8 summarizes input differences between the resource sufficiency evaluation and latest 15-minute market run.
+- Section 2 provides an overview of resource sufficiency evaluation performance during the September heatwave. - Section 3 provides an overview of the flexible ramp sufficiency and bid-range capacity tests. - Section 4 summarizes the frequency and size of resource sufficiency evaluation failures. - Section 5 summarizes WEIM import limits and transfers following a resource sufficiency evaluation failure. - Section 6 summarizes imbalance conformance adjustments and provides some context with how it interacts with the resource sufficiency evaluation. - Section 7 summarizes input differences between the resource sufficiency evaluation and latest 15-minute market run.